cksystemsteaching/selfie/README.md

 > Builtin procedures versus library procedures

 Not using any library code is so unusual that, back in the day, I did not even know that a standard C compiler generates executable code for a C program that can interact with me in a terminal yet without including any library code for performing input and output at all.
 Instead, I happened to be using, unknowingly, *builtin procedures*, named exactly the same as typical *library procedures* for performing input and output, that were nevertheless sufficient for our purposes.
 Turns out that C compilers, in the absence of library code, generate code at least for builtin procedures, and then add that code to the code generated for the compiled program.
 The selfie compiler mimics that behavior with eight builtin procedures featured in C\*.
-Out of these procedures the following three procedures are used for convenience when printing data:
+Out of these procedures, the following three procedures are used for convenience when printing data:

 1. `printf`: a formatted string to the console
 2. `sprintf`: a formatted string to a buffer in memory